arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 <img src="/img/natalierubio.jpeg" width="100%"/>

-> > _Natalie Rubio.
+> > _"I think I just typed in the right google combination to make cellular agriculture related things pop up."
 Photo taken from LinkedIn_

-Natalie Rubio is a New Harvest Research Fellow completing her second year as the first PhD in Cellular Agriculture at Dr. David Kaplan’s Lab at Tufts University in Boston.
+Natalie Rubio is a New Harvest Research Fellow completing her second year as the _first_ PhD in Cellular Agriculture at Dr. David Kaplan’s Lab at Tufts University in Boston.

 **1. What got you interested in cellular agriculture in the first place?**